 It’s getting warmer and that means your shower is probably getting a little cooler—raise your hand if you’ve ever held out on installing the AC in favor of a gratis cold shower.
 If this is you, you might actually be helping your hair.
-To shed light on the heated (or cooled) debate surrounding locks and water temp, we reached out to stylists, a dermatologist and a trichologist (a scalp specialist) to find out all about cold rinsing.
+To shed light on the heated (or cooled) debate surrounding locks and water temp, we reached out to some stylists, a dermatologist, and a trichologist (a scalp specialist) to find out all about the benefits of cold rinsing.
 Get ready to turn the knob because a little cold never hurt nobody.

 It Helps Seal the Cuticle

-Liz Phillips, a trichologist at the NY Philip Kingsley Clinic notes that water temp is largely a personal preference, but when clients come to the clinic they can expect their hair to be washed in warmer temperatures.
-“Warmer temperature will ensure a gentle but thorough cleansing action of the shampoo to remove oil/sebum & product from the hair,” she says.
-“This is particularly important if the scalp produces lot of oil and the hair is fine.”
+Liz Phillips, a trichologist at the NY Philip Kingsley Clinic, notes that water temp is largely a personal preference, but when clients come to the clinic they can expect their hair to be washed in warmer temperatures.
+“Warmer temperature will ensure a gentle but thorough cleansing action of the shampoo to remove oil/sebum and product from the hair,” she says.
+“This is particularly important if the scalp produces a lot of oil and the hair is fine.”

 What’s in the Water?

-As important as water temperature is to the appearance of your tresses, pH can have an even greater impact on hair health. pH, which stands for the “potential of hydrogen,” is a scale that measures how acidic or alkaline a substance is—a neutral solution has a pH of 7, with anything under considered acidic and anything over, alkaline.
-“PH can affect the health of the hair cuticle,” reinforces Kally.
+As important as the water temperature is to the appearance of your tresses, pH can have an even greater impact on hair health.
+PH, which stands for the “potential of hydrogen,” is a scale that measures how acidic or alkaline a substance is—a neutral solution has a pH of 7, with anything under considered acidic and anything over, alkaline.
+“PH can affect the health of the hair cuticle,” reinforces Dr. Papantoniou.
 “A high pH will cause the cuticle to open, and a low PH will cause the cuticle to contract.
-A contracted cuticle is better than open, because with an open cuticle breakage and swelling become more likely to occur.
+A contracted cuticle is better than open because, with an open cuticle, breakage and swelling become more likely to occur.
 Scalp pH is naturally low, which creates an environment less desirable to fungi and bacteria.”
 Everything from water temperature to pH can change the way hair behaves, but for your best tresses, be mindful about keeping it cool.